mikegsCoder/Travel-Destinations/README.md

   - create comments for all destinations with no limit on created comments per destination;
   - edit his own comments;
   - delete his own comment;
-  - view profile statistics by clicking on his email on the header.
+  - view profile statistics by clicking on his email on the header section.
-- Default users:
-  - email: peter@abv.bg with password: 123456
-  - email: john@abv.bg with password: 123456
 - Some more features:
   - implemented Error Boundary;
   - implemented Guarded route;